National Renaissance Party (United States): Background and party doctrine

 The NRP used a blue lightning bolt within a white circle on a field of red as its symbol.
 The "Elite Guard" (stormtroopers) wore gray and black uniforms with armbands featuring a lightning bolt within a circle.

 The NRP's doctrines included standard elements of fascism, including white supremacy, anti-semitism, and opposition to democracy.
 The party also endorsed standard racist ideas such as "the voluntary repatriation of the black man back to Africa" and the sterilization of black welfare recipients.
 It maintained ties with other neo-Nazi organizations, such as George Lincoln Rockwell's American Nazi Party, which occasionally supplied the NRP with fascist literature for distribution.
 Madole was also influenced by the theosophical ideas of Helena Blavatsky, which he used as a theoretical underpinning for his opposition to racial mixing.
 The NRP also maintained good relations with a number of far-out mystical groups, such as the Church of Satan, whose founder, Anton LaVey, was a personal friend of Madole's.
+Madole and LaVey frequently met at the NRP office and in the Warlock Bookshop in New York.

+International Relations

+Among the stranger aspects of the party, they maintained an Overseas Office, which was headed by a man, who claimed to be half-French and half-Apache, who had previously attended the CPUSA-run Jefferson School of Social Science, by the name of Manny Truhill.

+They would support the Socialist Reich Party for supporting Communism against Jews.

+NRP maintained contacts with Pekka Siitoin whose groups likewise blended satanism and Nazism.
+Siitoin's Patriotic Popular Front published NRP's material in Finnish, and Siitoin appeared in NRP's publications.